Helping people combat choice paralysis & plan their free time efficiently

 Allow users to import pins from multiple sources.

-As a team, we've considered that most people have places of interest saved across various social media apps.
-We talked through ways of importing content from other apps and refining the data into our pin format.
-This feature is currently in the development process.
+As a team, we've considered that most people have places of interest saved across many social media apps.
+We researched ways we can process and refine various content data into our pin format, and we're working on implementation.

 Design onboarding screens.

-Considering we changed how pins are imported and are also working on allowing users to import pins from other sources, I realized that it may be necessary to teach users how to import from the very beginning so that they get the most out of the app.
+As my dev works on the step above, I realized that it may be necessary to teach users how to import from the very beginning so that they get the most out of the app.

 To this effect, I am currently working on designs for onboarding.
 My goal is to make the tutorial portion as simple as possible so that users aren't turned away by an overcomplicated process.